 If you could choose, what time period in the past would you most want to travel back to and visit?

-Do you have a favorite restaurant in Calgary that you always make sure to take guests/visitors to?
+Do you have a favorite restaurant in town (dine-in or take out) that you recommend people try?

 What in your life brings you the most joy?

 The continuing chance to discover interesting new music, and being able to do it professionally.

 Watch TV or Read A Book?
 TV

 Given all of our time now spent at home, do you have any current favorite shows you’re enjoying/binging?
 How about a movie (new or old) that you’ve watched recently that you loved?